Regular Expressions

 By a strange historical accident, \s (whitespace) does not have this problem and matches all characters that the Unicode standard considers whitespace, including things like the nonbreaking space and the Mongolian vowel separator.

 It is possible to use \p in a regular expression to match all characters to which the Unicode standard assigns a given property.
 This allows us to match things like letters in a more cosmopolitan way.
-However, again due to compatibility with the original language standards, those are only recognized when you put a u character (for Unicode) after the regular expression.
+However, again due to compatibility with the original language standards, those are recognized only when you put a u character (for Unicode) after the regular expression.

 \p{L}Any letter